ltn22/hackathonSCHC/README.md

 For this hackathon, two technologies has been selected: LoRaWAN and Sigfox.
 They both operate in the 868 Mhz band (in Europe).

-For Sigfox network, the radio gateway and network gateway will be based on the provider infrastructure.
-For this hackathon, Sigfox will provide an access without restictions on the number of uplink and downlink messages sent per day.
-For this, devices will have to be registered during the hackathon on a special account.
+For the Sigfox network, radio and network gateways will be based on the live service provider infrastructure.
+For the hackathon, Sigfox will provide access, relaxing restictions on the number of uplink and downlink messages sent per day.
+Devices will have to be register during the hackathon on a special account.
 Device ID and **PAC number** are needed to proceed to the registration.

 A LoRaWAN network will be provided inside the room.
 The NGW will be based on an open source implementation of LoRaWAN 1.0.4 [https://github.com/brocaar/loraserver].